Coeur d’Alene moves to save Roosevelt Inn, other historic buildings from demolition

 COEUR D’ALENE, Idaho – Buildings on the National Register of Historic Places are safe in Coeur d’Alene through at least Dec.
 17 due to a new City Council moratorium issued Tuesday imposing a temporary moratorium on demolition and exterior alteration permits.

-In April, Coeur d’Alene Mayor Jim Hammond expressed his sadness that the building could be torn down and foreshadowed council efforts to keep the structure up.
+In April, Coeur d’Alene Mayor Jim Hammond expressed his sadness that the building could be torn down and foreshadowed council efforts

 At the June 18 council meeting, Community Planning Director Hilary Paterson’s explanation of the new moratorium featured an image of the Roosevelt Inn as she explained the potential for additional zoning code changes to protect historic buildings.